KMNF-CD

 KMNF-CD (channel 7) is a low-power television station in Mankato, Minnesota, United States, affiliated with NBC and The CW Plus.
 It is owned by Gray Media alongside KEYC-TV (channel 12), a dual CBS and Fox affiliate.
-KMNF-CD and KEYC-TV share studios on Lookout Drive in North Mankato; KMNF-CD's transmitter is located near Lewisville, Minnesota.
+The two stations share studios on Lookout Drive in North Mankato; KMNF-CD's transmitter is located near Lewisville, Minnesota.

 History

 The KMNF-CD license originated as K38MY-D in St. James, Minnesota, a translator for KEYC-TV (then owned by United Communications) on UHF channel 38 that signed on in March 2012.
 K38MY-D went off the air on December 21, 2017, after the expiration of its tower lease agreement with BENCO/CTV; KEYC had operated UHF translators from Cooperative TV's Godahl tower since 1993.

 On September 14, 2018, K38MY-D was granted a construction permit to move to channel 13 from KEYC-TV's tower as K13AAR-D; the channel change was required following the Federal Communications Commission (FCC)'s spectrum incentive auction and the subsequent repacking of the television band.
 To maintain its license, the station operated under special temporary authority at reduced power from this facility from November 29 to December 6, 2018.

 K13AAR-D was included in Gray Television's 2019 purchase of United Communications' television stations.

 On May 23, 2019, the station was granted a construction permit to move to channel 7 as K07AAH-D; on June 3, 2019, the call letters were changed to KMNF-LD, a close match for those originally proposed for sister station KEYC-TV in 1958.

 On June 24, 2019, Gray announced that KMNF-LD would launch as early as September as an NBC affiliate, with The CW on its second subchannel.
 KEYC-TV itself had launched in 1960 as an NBC affiliate, switching to CBS in 1961.
 For the next 58 years after that, NBC programming was not available over-the-air in the Mankato market.
 Since 1981, Minneapolis affiliate KARE and Rochester affiliate KTTC had served as the default NBC affiliates for southwestern Minnesota via cable.
 KMNF-LD's sign-on leaves ABC and PBS as the only networks to not have over-the-air affiliates in Mankato; ABC programming is carried on cable via KSTP-TV and KAAL, and PBS programming carried via KTCA-TV; with KSTP and KTCA being carried on CTV translators K30FN-D (KSTP) and K26CS-D (KTCA) in St. James.

 Testing on KMNF-LD began on October 28, 2019.
 The station officially signed on December 1, 2019.

 On January 17, 2023, KMNF-LD began broadcasting translator K33MW-D from the KEYC-TV studio tower.